Do not underestimate the importance of contingency plans – your future self will thank you!

 There are some things we have absolutely no control over, so our best chance is to make contingency plans to prepare for every day circumstances that affect our emergency plans.
 Every household is unique – including location and situation.
 Bearing that in mind, we want you to be aware of what you can do in a bushfire emergency.
 We call it Plan B, but you might need a plan C, D and maybe E too.

+The Great Western Highway closed in both directions.
 Residents in the Lithgow area escape their burning homes.
 Bilpin residents have already evacuated as the fire jumped the Bells Line of Road.
-Six emergency level warnings already given with a seventh one likely, coupled with the Great Western Highway being closed both ways, meaning it was too late for people to leave the Blue Mountains.
-And this was not the first time events like this unfolded.
+Six emergency level warnings already given with a seventh one likely.
+It was too late for people to leave the Blue Mountains, and this was not the first time

 If you’d like a sobering reminder of why planning is important, watch this video of an horrific day, 21 December 2019 »

-Consider your triggers and changing scenarios in the ScenarioGrid: We’ve got a simple tool to help you plan for different scenarios in your household.
-Some people just love technology, charts and diagrams…. lucky for them, we have crew members who love that stuff too.
-So to make things easier for you, download this editable Microsoft Word file “ScenarioGrid“ and have a play with it.
+Download the ScenarioGrid: This is a simple Word document that will help you plan for different scenarios in your household.
 Make it your own!
 We’d love to see what you come up with.
 If computers are not really your friend, try this exercise on a white board or large sheet of paper.

 Remember, whatever you decide to do, it is important to talk about your plans with your family so everyone in the house knows what to do.